arnaubena97/SatSolver-sat_isfayer/README.md

 ## Complete SAT Solver

-The complete SAT Solver are based ina recursive DPLL SAT.
+The complete SAT Solver are based in a recursive DPLL SAT.

 To run this SAT Solver, execute the next command in the folder of the SAT: